morsecodist/livable-portland-website/content/policy/rent-releif.md

 rank: 2
 ---

+## Summary

+- Give the 10% lowest income earners who are not already in affordable housing money directly to spend on their rent
+- Raise this money via a 2% land value tax that will disproportionately effect parking lots, vacant lots, and seasonal properties
+- Repeal rent control
+- Return inclusionary zoning to 10% with a $100,000 per-unit fee
+- Drop the new construction special labor requirements

+This would result in at least $100 per person per month to spend on rent.
+The 25th percentile for market rent for a 1 bedroom is was $850 in 2018.
+Assuming the bottom 10% of earners live at least in the bottom 25% of units this would cut rent down by over 10%.
+Since it is per person the more bedrooms a unit has the lower cost it will be.
+For a family of 4 in a three bedroom (bottom 25% rent $1,220) it is a 33% reduction!

+The tax itself will encourage the development of more land into affordable housing because it will cost more not to develop your land, and more people can afford lower cost housing, increasing the demand, increasing the incentive to build it.

+## Rent Relief vs. Rent Control

 Rent relief can help protect renters from rising rents while avoiding many of the shortcomings of rent control.
 It is important to say upfront that we need a policy to protect tenants from rising housing costs because a lot of conversations about housing end with arguing that rent control is bad.
 Rent control is a disastrous policy but this should be the beginning of the conversation about what we can do to help people afford housing, not the end.

 What's so bad about rent control?
 Rent keeps going up; that sucks.
 Why can't we just put a stop to it?
 To answer that let's take a step back and look at the problem we are trying to solve.
 The problem is that there isn't enough housing; more people want housing in the city than there is housing to be had.
 We have a bunch of land, with a bunch of housing on it, and a bunch of people who want housing.
 The big question is how do we decide who gets it?